Recruiting a new Head of Department at NEURO

 On this page you will find updated information regarding the recruitment of a new Head of the Department of Neuroscience.
-Our aim is to set a transparent process and should there be any questions along the way, do not hesitate to contact our head of administration or anyone else in Recruitment Committee.
+Our aim is to set a transparent process and should there be any questions along the way, do not hesitate to contact our head of administration or anyone else in recruitment group.

 The process to recruit a new Head for the Department of Neuroscience has been initiated as our current chair, Gilberto Fisone, will complete his two terms totalling eight years on December 31, 2025.
 Gilberto has declared that he is not available for a prolongation of the assignment.

-A recruitment Committee has been established in accordance with KI's general guidelines for the recruitment of heads of department.
+A recruitment group has been established in accordance with KI's general guidelines for the recruitment of heads of department.

 KI's general guidelines for the recruitment of heads of department (in Swedish only)